vojta001/tinyquiz/README.md

 ## Building and running

 *Go 1.16 is expected to be released in February 2021.
 It will bring static files embedding into the binary.
-Until it happens, the binary has to be run from the rot of the project to be able to find the `ui` directory.*
+Until it happens, the binary has to be run from the root of the project to be able to find the `ui` directory.*

 The reference way to build the app is in the `flake.nix`.
 For non-Nix users, building shall be pretty trivial though.
 Just obtain a new enough version of Go (see `go.mod`) and build the runnable package of your choice (usually `go build ./cmd/web`).